 Like other financial risks, climate change risks are considered to the extent they are relevant to the Fund's overall investment strategy and investment portfolio.
-As a result of the above processes performed by the Trustee, no material climate risks which would require specific disclosure have been identified within the Fund's investment portfolio.

 NOTE 11.
 RELATED PARTIES

 (a) Trustee

 Host-Plus Pty.
 Limited is the Trustee for both the Hostplus Superannuation Fund ('Fund') and the Hostplus Pooled Superannuation Trust ('Trust'), collectively known as 'Hostplus'.
 The Trust is the Fund's primary investment vehicle.